era001/ansible-poc/README.md

 # ansible-poc
+Ansible Proof of Concept – Automated User Management with Oracle Cloud.
+## Description:
-Proof of concept (PoC) project using Ansible to create user accounts on Linux machines.
-The purpose of this project is to practice using Ansible with Chromebook as the control node and remote machines (created with Oracle Cloud free-tier) as target nodes.
+The purpose of this project to practice infrastructure automation using Ansible with a Chromebook as the control node and Oracle Cloud free-tier instances as targets.
+The project simulated a real-world HRMS-to-server user provisioning pipeline, integrating Python, Oracle Autonomous Database, and Ansible playbooks.

-Process Overview:
+### Key Highlights:
-* Enable Ansible on the control node (Chromebook)
+* **Control Node Setup:** Configured Linux (Crostini) on Chromebook and installed Ansible as the automation control node.
-* Create 2 instances in the cloud to use as the target nodes.
-* Create autonomous Oracle database to use as the mock HRMS system and use Python to populate it with fake users.
-* Simulate data pipeline by extracting data from mock HRMS system and loading to JSON file.
+* **Cloud Infrastructure:** Deployed and configured two Linux instances in Oracle Cloud, including SSH key setup and networking.
+Debugged a connectivity issue by updating security group rules for ingress traffic and modifying the route table to properly route outbound traffic through an Internet Gateway.
+* **Data Pipeline Simulation:**
+  * Built a mock HRMS system using an Oracle Autonomous Database.
+  * Populated the database with fake users/roles using Python.
+  * Extracted user data and exported it as JSON for use in Ansible playbooks.
-* Use Ansible playbooks to create, verify, and remove users and groups on the cloud servers.
+* **Ansible Automation:** Developed playbooks to create, verify, and remove Linux users and groups on cloud servers.
+Leveraged Ansible’s idempotence to ensure safe re-runs without unintended changes.
+* **Configuration & Version Control:** Used .gitignore for clean version control and TOML files for project configuration management.

+### Outcome
+Demonstrated end-to-end automation — from database-driven data extraction to automated provisioning of users on remote servers — highlighting practical skills in **Ansible, Python, SQL, and Oracle Cloud Infrastructure.**

 ## Step 1: Enable Linux Crostini on Chromebook and Install Ansible